Constraints on Relic Magnetic Black Holes: Sub-Extremal Magnetic Black Holes

-Some of the constraints on EMBHs also apply to non-extremal magnetic black holes.
-If the $Q$ enhancement to the radiation rate of leptons and fermions described in \cite{Maldacena:2020skw} is present then sub-extremal magnetic black holes only survive until present day if they have a mass of at least $\gtrsim 10^{17}$g, as this makes their surface temperature too low to effectively radiate electrons and positrons \cite{Maldacena:2020skw}.
-These heavier sub-extremal black holes are constrained by their interactions with warm ionized gas in the Milky Way, described in Section \ref{warmgas}, and by their interactions with white dwarfs.
-We also note that some of these heavy black holes can cause neutron stars to collapse into black holes.
-We define the fractional charge of a sub-extremal black hole, $q$ as
+This work so far has focused on EMBHs in a mass range, ($M<10^{15}$g), in which MBHs must be extremal to stable over the lifetime of the Universe.
+If the $Q$ enhancement to the radiation rate of leptons and fermions described in Ref.\cite{Maldacena:2020skw} is present, then sub-extremal MBHs only survive to the present if their surface temperature is too low to effectively radiate electrons and positrons ($M \gtrsim 10^{17}$g) \cite{Maldacena:2020skw}.
+The sections below explore the behavior of and abundance constraints on MBHs heavy enough to be stable over the lifetime of the Universe even when sub-extremal ($M>10^{17}$g).
+Some of the previously discussed constraints on EMBHs continue to apply at these high masses and also apply to sub-extremal MBHs.
+Heavy MBHs are constrained by their interactions with warm ionized gas clouds in the Milky Way and with WDs.
+Some can cause NSs to collapse into black holes.
+For convenience, we describe the charge of an MBH using $q$, a fractional value of the charge compared to the extremal charge, $Q_{ext}$, of a black hole with mass $M$.